fradot/h5pg/README.md

 # Hello World PhoneGap and jQuery Mobile Application

 > This application was originally forked from phonegap-start and is based on it.
 It includes jQuery Mobile and a multipage template.
+It can be used directly with Phonegap Build.

 ## PhoneGap Build